Blendify/blender-manual/blender_docs/manual/editors/uv_image/uv_editing/layout_editing.rst

 Using your favorite image painting program, you could use an exported UV layout to create a texture.
-Then save your changes, and back in Blender, use the :menuselection:`Image --> Open` menu command to load it as your UV image for the mesh in Edit Mode for the desired (and active) UV Texture layer.
+Then save your changes, and back in Blender, use the :menuselection:`Image --> Open` menu command to load it as your UV image for the mesh in Edit Mode for the desired (and active) UV map.

 .. >